Last Updated on by

-This method is particularly useful for the treatment of arthritic and rheumatoid conditions.
+This method is particularly useful for the treatment of arthritis, particularly rheumatoid arthritis.
 This recipe should be applied all over your body before stepping into the bath.
-This method does not have the same effect in a shower.
+FYI, this method does not have the same effect in a shower.

 Pre-Bath Base Oil

 (Good for oily, normal and dry skin)

 - Carrot 5 drops